Avian Whole Food Nutrition Really RAW for Birds!

 This sort of nutrient loss does not take place in correctly dehydrated foods even when those foods are properly pureed before dehydration.
 Properly dehydrated foods, even when minimally processed are still considered “raw, whole foods” because they have not been heated or put under pressure causing extreme nutrient loss.

 While it is true that some amount of nutrition is lost at every step of “the process” after food has been removed from the ground, as long as food is not heated over 115 degrees or placed under high pressure it actually retains most of its nutrition even when ground.
 That’s why we can obtain organic powders, dried seeds, grains and legumes and reconstitute or sprout them and have nutritious foods to take on hikes, store for long periods of time, etc. Dehydration is one of the oldest and most reliable methods of food preservation.
 Even freezing isn’t as reliable because during the thawing process cell walls burst causing nutrient loss.
-Freeze-drying causes much the same damage, and in addition cryoprotectants and other protectants are often added to help maintain the integrity of cell walls and actual form of the food.
+Freeze-drying has come a long way.
+Former methods required that "cryoprotectants" had to be used.
+These added sugars to foods.
+Today's freeze-drying methods do not require cryoprotectants and freeze-dried foods maintain up to 97% of the original nutrients.
+This is why we have added freeze-dried foods to our selection of foods for your flock!

 In fact those who have been in the business of dehydration for any length of time know that the temperature in which the dehydrator is set is not the internal temperature of the food anyway.
 One may set the dehydrator at 115 degrees F but the internal temperature of the food may only be 105 degrees F. This is due to the velocity of the air flow plus the external moisture drying off the food decreases the internal temperature of the food.
 Obviously the lower the dehydrator is set the lower the internal temperature of the food itself.